alkasm/track-mario-desertpy/README.md

 # Summary

 This demo will be a basic introduction to computer vision and image processing.
 We'll go over how images are typically stored in Python libraries and how to manipulate them.
-We'll then apply some basic functions in OpenCV to find Mario inside an image, and then apply the same methods to video to track Mario in a SMB level playthrough.
+We'll then apply some basic functions in OpenCV to find Mario inside an image, and then apply the same methods to video to track Mario in a SMB level playthrough, like this: https://www.youtube.com/watch?v=zo3U3a4nmyY

 # Get started